Building and maintaining a System of Intracellular Compartments: Dynamics of the two cisternae system

-In the main text, we have discussed the response of the $2$-cisternae system to systematic perturbation that involves dissolution of the second cisterna by increasing the exit rate, $d_2$ at the second cisterna.
-We observed that the $2$-cisternae system has different response based on the ratrograde rate.
-We explain these solution using the nullclines and the flows (Fig.\,\ref{fig:2cist_retro_fig}) for these two parameter regimes. \begin{enumerate}[label=(\roman*)] \item At first, let us consider the case with small retrograte rate.
+In the main text, we have discussed the response of the $2$-cisternae system to systematic perturbations that involves the dissolution of the second cisterna by increasing the exit rate, $d_2$ at the second cisterna.
+We observed that the $2$-cisternae system has a different response based on the retrograde rate.
+We explain these solutions by analysing the nullclines and flows (Fig.\,\ref{fig:2cist_retro_fig}) in these two parameter regimes. \begin{enumerate}[label=(\roman*)] \item At first, let us consider the case with small retrograte rate.
 In this case, if the exit rate $d_2$ is large (keeping the influx rate, $v$ at a constant value), the second cisterna is depleted.
-However, as a result of this, not only $d_{21}$ decreases, but the anterograde rate $d_{12}$ decreases as well, see Eqs.\,\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si}.
+However, as a result of this, not only the retrograde flux decreases, but the anterograde flux decreases as well, see Eqs.\,\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si}.
 This leads to the first cisterna becoming unstable, see Fig.\,\ref{fig:2cist_retro_fig}(a-c). \item Now, consider the case with large retrograte rate.
 In this case, if the exit rate $d_2$ is large (keeping the influx rate, $v$ at a constant value), the second cisterna is depleted, same as case (i).
-However, large retrograde flux implies that stable phases for this system occur at smaller values of the influx rate, $v$.
+However, stable phases for the $2$-cisternae system with large retrograde flux occur at smaller values of the influx rate, $v$.
 In this regime, if the retrograde flux is reduced by depleting the second cisterna, the anterograde flux and the leak flux at the first cisterna (see Eqs.\,\eqref{eq:retrograde1_si},\eqref{eq:retrograde2_si}) are large enough to support a stable vesicle phase.
 This effectively leads to depletion of the first cisterna, see Fig.\,\ref{fig:2cist_retro_fig}(d-f). \end{enumerate}